Academic Catalog

 Students are encouraged to work with Academic Advising and the Financial Aid Office when planning for their senior year to ensure their eligibility for financial aid.

-Students not admitted to the graduate program or who become ineligible to apply will instead complete a Bachelor's Degrees in their respective majors: B.A. or B.S. in Biology, B.A. in PsychologyB.S. in Exercise Science, or B.S. in Public Health: Health Sciences.
+**Students not admitted to the graduate program or who choose not to complete a dual degree program will complete a Bachelor's Degrees in their respective majors: B.A. or B.S. in Biology, B.A. in PsychologyB.S. in Exercise Science, or B.S. in Public Health: Health Sciences.**

 Biology